 “And I with Magdalene” –Vaeda.
 “It is fortunate she was recognized early on as the consort of Jesus, otherwise humanity might have suffered centuries of religiously sanctioned patriarchal oppression.”
 Cronicus shook his head.

 “The Roman Empire was bad enough that way, especially at its end” –Ordiri– “when Hannibal stopped Scipio Africanus at Zama.”
 A child of Fari, Ordiri’s earthly faces would include Ma’at, Dharma, Apollo, and Tao.

 “And look at how Zoe converted Umar ibn al-Khattab to a regimen of non-aggressive cultural advancement” –Paesha.

 “What about when Admiral Zheng He landed in America?” –Pandere.

 “We seem to be drifting” –Radantia, as hunting and gathering hominids spread over the face of Earth.
 “We could go on forever picking forehistorical events we will appear behind.
 Shall we succumb to fascination at the dualistic signature of Bellum in Zoroaster and the major religions to follow?
 What about Kluni (as Rebellion), Vaeda (as Innovation), and Renastra (as Liberation) backing Hannibal even as Bellum, Pandere, and Kerp backed Rome?
 The influence of Magus and Smee in the coming Information Age?
-What about Unda as Isis, Demeter, Rhea, Ala, and so many other siblings of Terra growing the plants to feed humankind?”
+What about Unda as Isis, Demeter, Rhea, Ala, and Terra growing the plants to feed humankind?”